All Episodes

 Yeah, it apparently didn't make any difference to you when you and Clinton got in the White House because you didn't do anything about it either.

-This is this is utter dishonesty.
+This is utter dishonesty.

 Albert Arnold Al Gore is his name.

-Uh you got to take into account now what he's saying about global warming.
+You've got to take into account now what he's saying about global warming.

-The text of NSD-26 blindly ignores the evidence already at the administration's disposal of Iraqi behavior in the past regarding human rights, terrorism, the use of chemical weapons, the pursuit of advanced weapons of mass destruction.
+The text of NSD 26 blindly ignores the evidence already at the administration's disposal of Iraqi behavior in the past regarding human rights, terrorism, the use of chemical weapons, the pursuit of advanced weapons of mass destruction.

-Instead, it makes an heroic assumption of good behavior in the future, on the basis of an interesting theory, namely that Iraq would suddenly and completely change its ways out of a fear of economic and political sanctions.
+Instead, it makes an heroic assumption of good behavior in the future on the basis of an interesting theory, namely that Iraq would suddenly and completely change its ways out of a fear of economic and political sanctions.

 Well, it leaps from the page that George Bush, both as vice president and president, had done his utmost to make sure that no such sanctions would ever apply to Saddam Hussein.